 As conductor of Wexford Festival Singers from 1998-2006, Sue undertook two courses of choral conducting studies with Dr. James Jordan, Weston Noble, Bruce Chamberlain and Charles Bruffi, at Westminster Choir College, Princeton, USA.

-Sue has recently retired as conductor of Vocaré choir in order to pursue her career in composition.
+Sue retired as conductor of Vocaré choir in order to pursue her career in composition.

 Music also sold through Boosey & Hawkes